 - Heat a large non-stick skillet over medium heat and add enough oil to lightly coat the bottom.
 Arrange the tofu in the skillet in a single layer seasoned side down.
 Season the other side with the remaining spice blend.
 Fry the tofu until the underside is golden brown, 5 to 7 minutes.
 Gently flip the triangles and cook the other side for 5 to 7 minutes more.

 - Lastly, make the sauce.
 In a bowl, combine all the ingredients from peanut butter through curry paste and stir with a fork/whisk until smooth.
-Then gradually add 4 to 6 tablespoons of water, and stir until creamy and pourable.
+Then add the water and stir until creamy.

 - To serve, divide the rice among bowls and top with broccoli, tofu, cilantro, and sesame seeds.
 Serve with peanut sauce.

 Do not toss that broccoli stalk in the trash – it’s edible!
 Here’s how to prep it: after cutting off the broccoli florets, slice a small piece off of the bottom of the broccoli stalk (just the dry part).
 Stand the stalk up and run your knife around it to peel off the stalk’s tough outer layer.
 Then cut the stalk into 1/4-inch-thick slices and roast along with the florets.

 - Serving Size: 1/4 of the recipe